a-ads/blog/content/blog/2020-04-18-we've-updated-the-list-of-supported-banners-how-will-it-affect-our-users.md

 ---
 date: 2020-04-18T12:35:13.341Z
-title: We’ve updated the list of supported banners.
+title: We've updated the list of supported banners.
 How will it affect our users?
 tags:
   - ''
 category: Development